Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 And of course, even if the SHOP Safe Act doesn't pass into law, many experts in the e-commerce industry believe that other forms of regulation are inevitable and that they will likely include some (if not all) of the provisions already discussed.
 Preemptively addressing the most likely requirements will make it easier for you to comply with potential future regulations — and could even serve as a point of differentiation from your competitors.

-That’s why we’ve designed our Verifications solution to be extremely customizable.
-You have the freedom to determine the information that you’ll collect from your users, and how you’ll verify this data — whether that includes document verification, database verification, selfie verification, or any combination of techniques.
+Built off of our Know Your Business solution and leveraging our partnership with MX, our solution is designed to help your ecommerce business quickly onboard, verify, and reverify any seller or merchant.
+You have the freedom to determine the information you’ll collect from sellers and how you’ll verify this data — whether it involves document verification, selfie verification, bank account verification, or any combination of techniques — within our no-code platform.

 Interested in learning more?
-Start for free or get a demo today.
+Start for free or get a custom demo today.

 Frequently asked questions